id101010/ansible-archlinux/INSTALL_EFI.md

 ```bash
 $ mkfs.fat -F32 /dev/sda1
 ```
 Create crypted /boot container and format it.
-For convenience we'll just set a temporary passphrase, nevertheless it should be a good one
+For convenience we will set a temporary passphrase, nevertheless it should be a good one
 ```bash
 $ cryptsetup luksFormat --type luks2 -c aes-xts-plain64 -s 512 /dev/sda2
 $ cryptsetup luksFormat /dev/sda2